-Isla Corazon offers community owned birdwatching and mangrove tours.
-A fantastic place to see mangrove and estuary birds and also help the comunnity of Puerto Portovelo.
+Isla Corazon - Community owned birdwatching and mangrove tours.
+A fantastic place to see mangrove and estuary birds and also help the community of Puerto Portovelo.

-Pululahua Hostal - Birding Tours that conserve the forest and money.
+Pululahua Hostal - Ecuador Birding Tours that conserve the forest and money.

-Gareno Lodge - The best place to see the Rufous Potoo and to help the conservation of the Huaorani forest.
+Gareno Lodge - Visit the Rufous Potoo up close and help the conservation of the Huaorani forest.

-Cueva de los Tayos.- This is a great place to see and photograph the Oilbirds close to Mindo.
+Cueva de los Tayos.- See and photograph the Oilbirds close to Mindo.